albertcmiller1/order_book/README.md

 > why is there a bug when i run on ec2
 > why are all rand numbers the same on ec2
 14,080 orders/sec wo logging

+do i need asio headers?
+what happends to valgrind when i only run one thread? what happends to valgrind when i only run one test at a time?